Superluminal constraints from ultra-high-energy neutrino events: Conclusions and future prospects

 \section{Conclusions and future prospects}

-In this work we have revisited the constraints on Lorentz Invariance Violation (LIV) that can be derived from the detection of ultra–high–energy (UHE) neutrinos, using as reference the KM3--230213A event recently observed by the KM3NeT collaboration.
-We have presented a unified and self–consistent framework for superluminal neutrino decays, valid for both the energy–independent ($n=0$) and quadratic ($n=2$) dispersion–relation scenarios.
+In this work we have revisited the constraints on Lorentz Invariance Violation (LIV) that can be derived from the detection of ultra-high-energy (UHE) neutrinos, using as reference the KM3-230213A event recently observed by the KM3NeT collaboration.
+We have presented a unified and self-consistent framework for superluminal neutrino decays, valid for both the energy-independent ($n=0$) and quadratic ($n=2$) dispersion-relation scenarios.
 The corresponding decay widths and threshold energies have been consistently implemented, together with the proper cosmological propagation.
 We have shown that the simplified method based on the survival probability provides a robust approximation for setting LIV bounds, since cascade regeneration effects are suppressed by the steep energy dependence of the decay width and the small survival probabilities used in the limit extraction.

 The formalism developed here can be directly applied to future UHE neutrino detections, and it leads to constraints on the LIV parameters that are driven only by the survival probability of an observed neutrino of energy $E_d$ over a known (or assumed) source distance.
-In this sense, the bounds on $\delta$ (for $n=0$) or on $\Lambda$ (for $n=2$) obtained from Eqs.~\eqref{eq:boundaboveth} and~\eqref{eq:boundbelowth} do not depend on the detailed shape of the source spectrum: they follow from the requirement that at least one neutrino with energy $E_d$ can reach Earth without decaying with probability larger than $\epsilon$.
+In this sense, the bounds on $\delta$ (for $n=0$) or on $\Lambda$ (for $n=2$) obtained from eqs.~\eqref{eq:boundaboveth} and~\eqref{eq:boundbelowth} do not depend on the detailed shape of the source spectrum: they follow from the requirement that at least one neutrino with energy $E_d$ can reach Earth without decaying with probability larger than $\epsilon$.

 By contrast, the source spectrum does play an important role when going beyond the existence of a single detected event and addressing the predicted flux.
 In particular, it controls the relative weight of regenerated neutrinos produced in superluminal cascades, and it determines the expected cosmogenic contribution at the highest energies.
-Thus, while the LIV bounds themselves are largely spectrum–independent, any attempt to model the population of UHE neutrinos and its origin (e.g. cosmogenic vs.\ source–accelerated) will require assumptions about the injection spectrum, spectral index, and high–energy cutoff.
+Thus, while the LIV bounds themselves are largely spectrum-independent, any attempt to model the population of UHE neutrinos and its origin (e.g. cosmogenic vs.\ source-accelerated) will require assumptions about the injection spectrum, spectral index, and high-energy cutoff.